-Arizona Heart Disease Statistics
+Louisiana Heart Disease Statistics

 Heart disease is the leading cause of death in the United States, resulting in about one in every four deaths.
 Every minute, someone in the United States dies from a heart disease-related event.
 The most common form of heart disease in the United States is coronary artery disease which limits blood-flow to the heart.
 A complete blockage of blood results in a heart attack.
+This report examines the data on heart disease deaths in Louisiana.

-Arizona Heart Disease Mortality Trends
+Louisiana Heart Disease Mortality Trends

 Certain populations are more at risk of contracting heart disease.
 This includes people with abnormal heartbeats or heart defects, high body mass indexes, or diabetes.
 In addition, negative lifestyle choices can increase risk of heart disease including poor diet, smoking, and excessive drinking.